html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 * Allows you to consistently and efficiently create getters/setters on every DOM Object.
 * Increases the hackability of DOM programming.
 For example, it will enable you to implement Polyfills that allow you to efficiently emulate functionality missing in some browsers and JavaScript libraries that override default DOM attribute behaviors.

-For example, a hypothetical W3C specification includes some new functionality called `isSuperContentEditable` and the Chrome Browser doesn't implement it, but it is possible to "polyfill" or emulate the feautre with a library.
+For example, a hypothetical W3C specification includes some new functionality called `isSuperContentEditable` and the Chrome Browser doesn't implement it, but it is possible to "polyfill" or emulate the feature with a library.
 As the library developer, you would naturally want to use the `prototype` as follows to create an efficient the Polyfill:

 {% highlight javascript %}
 Object.defineProperty(HTMLDivElement.prototype, "isSuperContentEditable", {